Make your own deliciously fresh homemade wheat thins with this easy and nutritious whole grain recipe.

 They were pretty simple.
-We mixed up the dough (full recipe below).
+We mixed up the dough, rolled them out:

 And we baked them!
 You can of course cut them into the traditional squares, but because my kids love using the mini cookie cutters, we decided to go with some stars!